kvebers/Inception/PART_2.md

 #### 7. Settings -> Adapter Tab -> PortForwarding -> Add the ports
 #### 8. Now connect and lagg less ssh nick@localhost -p 42

+### ADDITIONAL THINGS TO DO

+### You can add your user to sudoers file to avoid pain nano /etc/sudoers give the same permisions as root